 Extras

 We like to give our children something a little extra!!
-We have memorable activities that our linked to days in our week.
+We have memorable activities that are linked to days in our week.
 The children get very excited for these days and it helps with our structure and routines.

 Toasty Tuesday